bwhou1997/bwhou1997.github.io/content/authors/admin/_index.md

 I work in theoretical and computational condensed matter physics.
 My research includes machine learning, first-principle computational methodology development and high performance computing (HPC).

 More specifically:

+- Data-driven acceleration of non-equilibrium time-dependent quantum dynamics.
+Derived a low-rank approximation for two particle vertex function, providing a possible compact subspace to reduce computational cost of solving Kadanoff-Baym equations.

 - Designed and implemented a novel deep learning and generative model, Crystal Variational Autoencoders (Crystal-VAEs), to study electronic structures and predict computationally expensive many-body effects.

-- Develop and apply the first-principle algorithm to investigate the complex many-body interaction in materials.
+- Developed and applied the first-principle algorithm to investigate the complex many-body interaction in materials.
 Currently focus on the exciton-phonon coupling and non-equilibrium exciton dynamics in low-dimensional materials.
 This algorithm, optimized for HPC platforms, achieved a 500x reduction in computation time.
 {style="text-align: justify;"}